Employment Opportunites at Saint Francis University

 - Send a letter of application, resume, and names, addresses and phone numbers of three references to positions@francis.edu and careerservices@francis.edu

-Search Status: Application material received by November 5, 2024 will receive primary consideration.
+Search Status: Application material received by May 9, 2025 will receive primary consideration.
+Review of applications starts immediately.
+Open until filled.

 Saint Francis University invites applications for a full time 12-month Greenskeeper for the Immergrun Golf Course at Saint Francis University.
 The Greenskeeper is directly responsible to the Golf Course Superintendent to perform various duties relative to the maintenance and operation of Immergrun Golf Course as well as other areas of accountability to the University.